jasonfangmagic/BMI-Calculator-iOS13/README.md

 # 5. Choosing Between Structures and Classes
 https://developer.apple.com/documentation/swift/choosing-between-structures-and-classes <br>

-    Use structures by default.<br>
+    Use structures by default.

-    Use classes when you need Objective-C interoperability.<br>
+    Use classes when you need Objective-C interoperability.

-    Use classes when you need to control the identity of the data you’re modeling.<br>
+    Use classes when you need to control the identity of the data you’re modeling.

-    Use structures along with protocols to adopt behavior by sharing implementations.<br>
+    Use structures along with protocols to adopt behavior by sharing implementations.

 # 6. Difference between struct and class
 <img width="934" alt="image" src="https://github.com/jasonfangmagic/BMI-Calculator-iOS13/assets/87825019/7f9a6fad-6986-4495-8252-bbea4986cdcc">